 TMJ disorders are often caused by:

-- The cartilage becoming damaged by the development of arthritis
+- The cartilage becomes damaged by the development of arthritis

-- The disk moving out of its natural alignment
+- The disk moves out of its natural alignment

 - A blow or other impact to the area dislodges or damages the joint